gran-software-solutions/rest-api-guidelines/docs/start.md

 # Get started

-Welcome to GRAN Software Solutions Rest API guidelines.
+Welcome to GRAN Software Solutions REST API guidelines.

 The idea behind this Website is to provide a set of guidelines for development of REST APIs.